svenkilian/Financial/README.md

 # Financial Time Series Forecasting

-This code repository pertains to the seminar project titled "*Using Machine Learning for Empirical Asset Pricing*", supervised by *Patrick Jaquart* at the chair of *Information & Market Engineering* at KIT.
+This code repository pertains to the seminar project titled "*Using Machine Learning for Empirical Asset Pricing*", supervised by *Patrick Jaquart* at the chair of *Information & Market Engineering* at KIT (winter semester 2019/20).

-The project aims at predicting the excess returns for a defined asset universe by means of advanced machine learning methods such as **LSTM Networks** and **Gradient-Boosted Decision Trees** and devising trading strategies to capitalize on uncovered opportunities for arbitrage.
+The project aims to predict the excess returns for a defined asset universe by means of advanced machine learning methods such as **LSTM Networks** and **Gradient-Boosted Decision Trees** and to devise derived trading strategies to capitalize on opportunities for arbitrage.

 This work extends the previoud work by [[1]](#1)[[2]](#2).